-

 Course Co-Director

-Consultant in Emergency Medicine, University Hospital Galway
+Consultant in Emergency Medicine, University Hospital Galway, Hon.
+Senior Lecturer in Global Health, University of Galway

 -